whispir/openapi/docs/About-the-Whispir-platform-API.md

-# About the Whispir platform API
+# About the Whispir Platform API

 Built by developers, for developers, Whispir is the place where you can easily build communications into your app – SMS, email, push, voice, chat, web, social networks and web pages.